 What is a…

 Chapter – a group of quilters who meet on a regular basis to quilt, take workshops, organize quilt-related activities, and meet with other quilters.

 Area – a region within the state of Maine that contains a group of chapters.

 Area Representative – the link between chapters in an area and the Pine Tree Quilters Guild General Board.
 The representative is responsible for visiting chapters in the area, attending Board meetings and communicating information to members.

 Floater – a quilter who is a full member of Pine Tree Quilters Guild but does not belong to a particular chapter.
-Floaters are welcome to attend any chapter meetings, area meetings, and all guild activities subject to any restrictions or fees a chapter may charge.
+Floaters (currently more than 400) are welcome to attend any chapter meetings, area meetings, and all guild activities subject to any restrictions or fees a chapter may charge.

 Affiliate – a PTQG member who belongs to more than one chapter.